Jesse Ventura: Religion

-Ventura has said that he was baptized a Lutheran.

-In 1999, Ventura said in an NBC News interview that he was baptized a Lutheran, but he later came out as an atheist on The Joe Rogan Experience.
+In 1999, Ventura said during an NBC News interview that he was baptized a Lutheran; later, he said on The Joe Rogan Experience that he was an atheist.
 In a Playboy interview, Ventura said, "Organized religion is a sham and a crutch for weak-minded people who need strength in numbers.
 It tells people to go out and stick their noses in other people's business.
 I live by the golden rule: Treat others as you'd want them to treat you.
 The religious right wants to tell people how to live."
-In his 1999 bestselling memoir I Ain't Got Time to Bleed, Ventura responded to the controversy sparked by these remarks by elaborating on his views concerning religion:
+In his 1999 bestselling memoir I Ain't Got Time to Bleed, Ventura responded to the controversy sparked by these remarks by elaborating on his views on religion:

-In April 2011, Ventura said on The Howard Stern Show that he is an atheist and that his beliefs could disqualify him for office in the future, saying, "I don't believe you can be an atheist and admit it and get elected in our country."
-In an October 2010 CNN interview, Ventura stated religion as being the "root of all evil", remarking that "you notice every war is fought over religion."
+In April 2011, Ventura said on The Howard Stern Show that he is an atheist and that his beliefs could disqualify him for office in the future: "I don't believe you can be an atheist and admit it and get elected in our country."
+In an October 2010 CNN interview, Ventura called religion the "root of all evil", adding, "you notice every war is fought over religion."

 As governor, Ventura endorsed equal rights for religious minorities, as well as people who do not believe in God, by declaring July 4, 2002, "Indivisible Day".
-He inadvertently proclaimed October 13–19, 2002 "Christian Heritage Week" in Minnesota.
+He inadvertently proclaimed October 13–19, 2002, "Christian Heritage Week" in Minnesota.